Jehadel/3x3-2D-transformations_demo/README.md

 But it’s not really necessary to calculate a combined matrix when we design a transformation script.

-We can apply the same logical to all transformations.
+We can apply the same logics to all transformations.

+See the source code comments for more details !